AmitavRawat/zone-in/README.md

 Our solution - Zone In!
 Our beacon of clarity in the convoluted maze of urban zoning.
 With an emphasis on user-friendly interfaces and straightforward information retrieval, our project aspires to demystify zoning regulations by transforming their perplexities into understanding.
 Leveraging the Google Maps API, Zone In provides a unique visual experience where users can not only navigate the street view to capture a present image of their residence but can also envision potential changes through advanced image generation technologies.

 So now, our users are one prompt away from knowing if they can exapand their drive-way and one prompt away from seeing what this drive-way would look like!
-YES
+YES!

 ### How we built this